KIR-CellDIVE/wsi-segmentation/README.md

 # Whole slide image segmentation of CellDIVE multiplex microscopy images

-This work aims to facilitate and simplify the intial step of image analysis that is whole slide image segmentation for reseachers using the CellDIVE multiplex imaging platform.
+This work aims to facilitate and simplify the initial step of image analysis that is whole slide image segmentation for researchers using the CellDIVE multiplex imaging platform.
 This segmentation pipeline uses well-established `DeepCell` `Mesmer` model.
 This segmentation pipeline is also part of a STAR protocol publication (doi:?????).

 ## Installation

 ### Windows specific steps
-If you are using Windows make sure you have `WSL` ([link](https://learn.microsoft.com/en-us/windows/wsl/install)) and the latest `NVIDIA CUDA` driver ([link](https://www.nvidia.co.uk/Download/index.aspx)) for your GPU (if you have one in your system) installed.
+If you are using Windows make sure you have `Windows Subsystem for Linux (WSL)` ([link](https://learn.microsoft.com/en-us/windows/wsl/install)) and the latest `NVIDIA CUDA` driver ([link](https://www.nvidia.co.uk/Download/index.aspx)) for your GPU (if you have one in your system) installed.

-Following this official [guide](https://learn.microsoft.com/en-us/windows/wsl/install), install `WSL` and create a new `Ubuntu`-based `WSL` evironment called `Ubuntu` by opening `PowerShell` and simply running:
+Following this official [guide](https://learn.microsoft.com/en-us/windows/wsl/install), install `WSL` and create a new `Ubuntu`-based `WSL` environment called `Ubuntu` by opening `PowerShell` and simply running:

 ```bash
 wsl --install -d Ubuntu